pts/tinyveracrypt/README.txt

 * tinyveracrypt can create encrypted volumes deterministically by using a pregenerated file as a random source.

+See FAQ entry Q23 for features of cryptsetup, VeraCrypt and TrueCrypt not supported by tinyveracrypt.

 Usage for VeraCrypt:

   $ ./tinyveracrypt.py init --type=veracrypt --size=20K veracrypt.img